CarterPry/WebsiteV1/README.md

 # My Website
 This is my personal website/portfolio built with the [Hugo](https://gohugo.io/) framework and styled with the [Blowfish theme](https://github.com/nunocoracao/blowfish).
-I'll post from time to time on any topics or projects I might find intersting, mostly relating to technology.
+I'll post from time to time on any topics or projects I might find interesting, mostly relating to technology.

 ## Features